 Born in the Philippines, Nancy Stearns Bercaw has since lived in

-Virginia, New York, Quebec and Abu Dhabi, and today makes her
+New York, Quebec and Abu Dhabi, and today makes her home with her

-home with her son David and husband Allan Nicholls in Burlington,
+son David and husband Allan Nicholls in Burlington, Vermont.
+She has

-Vermont.
-She has written extensively on Alzheimer’s disease for a
+written extensively on Alzheimer’s disease for a wide variety of

-wide variety of publications, and speaks frequently on issues of Alzheimer’s and identity.
+publications, and speaks frequently on issues of Alzheimer’s and identity.

-championship swimmer, she was inducted into the University of South Florida’s inaugural
+championship swimmer, she was inducted into the University of South

-athletic Hall of Fame in 2009.
-Brain in a Jar is her first book.
+Florida’s inaugural athletic Hall of Fame in 2009.
+Brain in a Jar was her

 Click on the photo to